port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/resource_templates/resource_templates.md

 For example, you may want to model a Storage Account and its Containers separately.

-For these cases, head to the [Advanced Examples](./advanced.md) page to learn how to model your Azure resources in a more detailed way.
+For these cases, head to the [Advanced Resource templates](./advanced.md) page to learn how to model your Azure resources in a more detailed way.